hidny/CuboidSimplePhaseNetSearch/README.md

 An interesting fact about the 15 nets I found is that, in all cases, cell index #0 of the (8x5x1) cuboid matches up with the index #0 of the 26x1x1 cuboid.
 I don't think it's a coincidence, but I still can't confidently explain why it's not a coincidence.
-I also found that there was a lot of ways to have a net that covers both the 26x1x1 cuboid and the 8x5x1 cuboid (more than 9 million simply stacked nets!).
+I also found that there were a lot of ways to have a net that covers both the 26x1x1 cuboid and the 8x5x1 cuboid (more than 9 million simply stacked nets!).
 I don't know why they paired up so well, but I have the feeling there's an answer to that question.